lukso-network/lsp-smart-contracts/packages/lsp-smart-contracts/docs/contracts/LSP25ExecuteRelayCall/contracts/LSP25MultiChannelNonce.md

 > Implementation of the multi channel nonce and the signature verification defined in the LSP25 standard.

 This contract can be used as a backbone for other smart contracts to implement meta-transactions via the LSP25 Execute Relay Call interface.
-It contains a storage of nonces for signer addresses across various channel IDs, enabling these signers to submit signed transactions that order-independant. (transactions that do not need to be submitted one after the other in a specific order).
+It contains a storage of nonces for signer addresses across various channel IDs, enabling these signers to submit signed transactions that order-independent. (transactions that do not need to be submitted one after the other in a specific order).
 Finally, it contains internal functions to verify signatures for specific calldata according the signature format specified in the LSP25 standard.

 ## Internal Methods